 It’s possible for workers to contact or inhale chemicals when handling wood preservatives.
 This can lead to a host of negative symptoms.
 Some examples include skin, respiratory, and eye irritation, as well as allergic reactions.
 Some individuals may also experience more severe symptoms, such as skin burns and permanent injury to their sight.
 Moreover, those with asthma can experience trouble breathing when near these chemicals.

 Creosote, pentachlorophenol, and arsenicals are all chemicals that constitute wood preservatives.
 The US Environmental Protection Agency categorizes the first two as probable carcinogens, and they label arsenicals as concrete carcinogens.
 Both creosote and pentachlorophenol have resulted in the development of cancerous tumors in animals exposed to these substances.
 Arsenic, when ingested or inhaled, inhibits normal processes in the human body that work to repair damaged DNA.

 There are even more health effects of chemicals used in wood preservation.
 In addition to blocking DNA repair, arsenic can damage nerves in the peripheral nervous system, which can cause abnormal, numb sensations.
 Pentachlorophenol can have the same results.
 Both arsenic and pentachlorophenol can suppress the immune system, decreasing its ability to fight off disease.

 A Safer Alternative

 To avoid the issues associated with wood preservatives, you may want to use an alternative material.
 Plastic is a strong candidate because it isn’t a target for decomposing organisms.
-Bedford Technology is a recycled HDPE supplier that provides plastic lumber for outdoor construction projects.
+Tangent is a recycled HDPE supplier that provides plastic lumber for outdoor construction projects.
 Our material functions in the same way as traditional wood, but it doesn’t need any preservatives to bolster its resilience.
 Call us today to learn more about plastic lumber and how it can benefit you.